Living wage: Living Wage Foundation

 In 2012, research into the costs and benefits of a living wage in London was funded by the Trust for London and carried out by Queen Mary University of London.
-Further research was published in 2014 in a number of reports on the potential impact of raising the UK's statutory national minimum wage to the same level as the Living Wage Foundation's living wage recommendation.
+Further research was published in 2014 in several reports on the potential impact of raising the UK's statutory national minimum wage to the same level as the Living Wage Foundation's living wage recommendation.
 This included two reports funded by the Trust for London and carried out by the Institute for Public Policy Research (IPPR) and Resolution Foundation: "Beyond the Bottom Line" and "What Price a Living Wage?"
 Additionally, Landman Economics published "The Economic Impact of Extending the Living Wage to all Employees in the UK".

 A 2014 report by the Living Wage Commission, chaired by Doctor John Sentamu, the Archbishop of York, recommended that the UK government should pay its own workers a "living wage", but that it should be voluntary for the private sector.
 Data published in late 2014 by New Policy Institute and Trust for London found 20% of employees in London were paid below the Living Wage Foundation's recommended living wage between 2011 and 2013.
 The proportion of residents paid less than this rate was highest in Newham (37%) and Brent (32%).
 Research by the Office for National Statistics in 2014 indicated that at that time the proportion of jobs outside London paying less than the living wage was 23%.
 The equivalent figure within London was 19%.
-Research by Loughborough University, commissioned by Trust for London, shows 4 in 10 Londoners cannot afford a decent standard of living - that is one that allows them to meet their basic needs and participate in society at a minimum level.
+Research by Loughborough University, commissioned by Trust for London, shows 4 in 10 Londoners cannot afford a decent standard of living - that one allows them to meet their basic needs and participate in society at a minimum level.
 This is significantly higher than the 30% that fall below the standard in the UK as a whole.
 This represents 3.5 million Londoners, an increase of 400,000 since 2010/11.
-The research highlights the need to improve incomes through better wages, mainly, the London Living Wage, to ensure more Londoners reach a decent standard of living.
+The research highlights the need to improve incomes through higher wages, particularly the London Living Wage, to ensure more Londoners can reach a decent standard of living.

 Ed Miliband, the leader of the Labour Party in opposition from 2010 until 2015, supported a living wage and proposed tax breaks for employers who adopted it.
 The Labour Party has implemented a living wage in some local councils which it controls, such as in Birmingham and Cardiff councils.
 The Green Party also supports the introduction of a living wage, believing that the national minimum wage should be 60% of net national average earnings.
 Sinn Féin also supports the introduction of a living wage for Northern Ireland.
 Other supporters include The Guardian newspaper columnist Polly Toynbee, Church Action on Poverty, the Scottish Low Pay Unit, and Bloomsbury Fightback!.